Alexander-Klug/Stock_Return_Signal_Detection/README.md

 ## Models

-The repository contains implementations of three models: **XGBoost**, **Decision Trees**, and a **Neural Network**.
+The repository contains implementations of three models: **Decision Trees**, **XGBoost** and a **Neural Network**.
 All models are trained on the same synthetic dataset to compare their ability to detect the signal.

 ## Confidence Thresholding